ishimm/crossover-test/README.md

 #Documentation
 #-------------

   The documentation available as of the date of this release is included in .doc format in the home directory.

 #Installation
 #------------
  - A Cloud PaaS provider account should be available for deployment.
 This release was tested on Herouku.
- -
+ - Clone or use provided project jar (Git repository: https://github.com/ishimm/crossover-test.git)
+ - Deploy to Herouku by running command: $ git push heroku master (if using Git)

 #System requirements
 #------------

 - A cloud PaaS (platform-as-a-service) providers such as Heroku or Cloud Foundry.
 - JDK 1.7 or later
 - Maven 3.2.1 or later
 - Git 2.9.2

 #Build Instructions
 #------------